isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

-While the |project_name| can easily fall in the category of the **Cloud Orchestrators**, one of its streghts is taking advantage of widely adopted Open Source tools to deploy and configure the infrastrucure it is required to manage.
+While the |project_name| can easily fall in the category of the **Cloud Orchestrators**, one of its streghts is taking advantage of widely adopted Open Source tools to deploy and configure the infrastructure it is required to manage.
 Adopting this approach limits the amount of efforts that are required to, for example, stay on top of all the changes in the Cloud APIs that providers expose to access their services, to focus on its own very mission: support IT staff as well as researchers in easily